-The property located at 650 NW 2nd Street is a city-owned land and serves as an extension of the Public Works Department (DPW) compound.
-The property had been operating as part of the Sanitation Division services, collecting and disposing of stormwater debris and sediments on the property for years.
-However, after a site inspection in early February 2017, Broward County cautioned the City that the use was in violation of Section 27-356(c) of the Broward County Code of Ordinances.
-The City ceased its collection and disposing of the debris on site to avoid a \$15,000 daily violation fine and contracted these services to EnviroWaste, Inc., a company previously provisionally contracted to perform stormwater infrastructure cleaning in the city's northeast quadrant.
+The property located at 650 NW 2nd Street (Exhibit 2) is city-owned land and serves as an extension of the Public Works Department (DPW) compound.
+The property had been used to provide Sanitation Division services, specifically collecting and disposing of stormwater debris and sediments on the property for many years.
+However, after a site inspection in early February 2017 (Exhibit 4), Broward County cautioned the City that the use was in violation of Section 27-356(c) of the Broward County Code of Ordinances.
+The City ceased its collection and disposing of the debris on site to avoid a potential \$15,000 daily violation fine and contracted these services to

+EnviroWaste, Inc., a company previously contracted to perform stormwater infrastructure cleaning in the city's northeast quadrant.

 This area of the Public Works compound was deeded to the City in 2004 from the property to the west to expand the City's Public Works services.
-The property was zoned RS-6, Residential Single-Family District and the zoning was not changed to the appropriate zoning district, Community Facility (CF).
+The property, at the time of acquisition, was zoned RS-6, Residential Single-Family District (Exhibit 1-A) and the zoning was not changed to the appropriate zoning district, Community Facility (CF) (Exhibit 1-B).
 The Public Works Department is seeking to obtain a Transfer Station License from Broward County which would permit a container to collect and decant stormwater debris at the subject property before hauling the container for disposal to an approved site outside of the City.
 However, such use is not permitted within the existing residential zoning district.
-As such, the City is requesting to rezone the property from RS-6, Residential Single-Family District to Community Facility (CF) district, which allows the intended use.
+As such, the City is requesting to rezone the property from RS-6, Residential Single-Family District to Community Facility (CF) district (Exhibit 1), which allows the intended use.
+The parcel contains 2.52 acres.

-Additionally, on a separate application, No. PA-17-01831, the City is requesting a local Future Land Use Plan Amendment to change the land use designation of the subject property from Residential, Low-Density to Community Facility-Utilities land use category on the City's Future Land Use Map, to be consistent with the proposed zoning district and to be consistent with the existing use of the Public Works Compound.
+Additionally, on a separate application, No. PA-17-01831, the City is requesting a local Future Land Use Plan Amendment to change the land use designation of the subject property from Residential, Low-Density to Community Facility-Utilities land use category on the City's Future Land Use Map, to be consistent with the proposed zoning district and to be consistent with the existing use of the Public Works compound.

-On August 23, 2017, the Planning and Zoning Board/ Local Planning Agency convened as the Local Planning Agency and voted support of the proposed amendments to the city's Comprehensive Plan by 4-0 vote.
+On August 23, 2017, the Planning and Zoning Board/ Local Planning Agency convened as the Local Planning Agency and supported of the proposed amendments to the city's Zoning Map by a 4-0 vote (Exhibits 3 and 5).